Kalzncc/KalznOJ/README.md

 A online judge that is planed to develop, with the high personalization.

-There is a simply code judaer demo (Only Chinese document is complete.) : https://github.com/Kalzncc/Kalzn_Code_Judger
+There is a simply code judager demo (Only Chinese document is complete.) : https://github.com/Kalzncc/Kalzn_Code_Judger